Federal investigators looking into deadly Austins Bar and Grill shooting as a possible hate crime

 Tabman believes if investigators can prove Purinton acted with malice or forethought, “I believe it carries the death penalty and I think they will go for it,” he said.

-Purinton waived extradition Thursday and will soon be transferred across state lines from Henry County, Mo., to Johnson County, Kan.
+Purinton waived extradition Thursday and was picked up Friday in Henry County, Mo., just after 9 a.m. to be transferred across state lines to Johnson County, Kan.

+Austins Bar and Grill issued a statement on their Facebook page Thursday.

+We want to express our empathy for the victims and families of this tragic event.
+Our thoughts and prayers are with the families and friends of the victims.